-Thriving Social Media Communities are driven by the active and engaged participation of their members.
+Thriving Digital Customer Communities are driven by the active and engaged participation of their members.
 For private, branded communities tied to a particular organization, this necessarily involves participation from the organization’s employees.
 Such communities function best when in-house participants are motivated and passionate about the organization, its brand(s) and its products.
 I will discuss the key elements of motivation and passion for a Social Media initiative.

 It is important to understand what motivates top Social Media performers.
 One MIT study shows that for blue collar workers who perform mechanical and rote tasks, more money will lead to better performance.
 However, for knowledge workers who conduct cognitive and complicated tasks – such as actively participating in the organization’s Social Media community – the study concluded that money was less of a factor.

 - Autonomy/self-direction: Optimally, 20% of a knowledge worker’s time should be spent on what they personally choose to do.

 - Mastery: Opportunities to perform work they enjoy, consistently-enough to perfect their skills.

 - Purpose: The feeling that they are making a contribution.

 Observation: Take the time to learn what is important to the key contributors to a community, and motive them accordingly.
 Successful communities have found that appropriate employee rewards can play a significant role in enhancing motivation.

 Here are some examples of organizations that successfully leveraged passion to enhance their Social Media initiatives: